Towards Unconditional Uncloneable Encryption: Analytical and Numerical Results for Conjecture Conjecture 1

 \end{lemma}

 \begin{proof} The simplification exploits the symmetries of $H$, which can be used to induce symmetries on $G$.
-First, note that $H$ has real components, and therefore $G$ can be assumed to be real, yielding the optimisation
+First, note that $H$ has real components, and therefore $G$ can be assumed to be real, yielding the optimization